tandao0909/hands-on-with-DS/Chapter 9/note.md

     - The solution on the right is just terrible, even when its inertia is lower.
 - So depending on the dataset, different clustering algorithm may perform better.
 On these types of elliptical clusters, Gaussian mixture models work great.
 - It is important to scale the input features before you run k-means, or the clusters may be very stretched and k-means will perform poorly.
 Scaling the features doesn't guarantee that all the clusters will be nice and spherical, but it generally helps k-means.

+## Using Clustering for Image Segmentation

+- *Image segmentation* is the task of partitioning an image into multiple segments (i.e. pixels that have some relationships together).
+There are several variants:
+    - *Color segmentation*: Pixels with a similar color get assigned to the same segment.
+This is sufficient in many applications.
+For example, if you want to analyze satellite images to measure how much total forest area there is in a region, color segmentation may be just fine.
+    - *Semantic segmentation*: All pixels that are part of the same object type get assigned to the same segment.
+For example, in a self-driving car's vision system, all pixels that are part of a pedestrians' images might be assigned to the "pedestrians" segment (there would be one segment containing all the pedestrians).
+    - *Instance segmentation*: All pixels that are part of the same individual object are assigned to the same segment.
+In this case, there would a segment for each pedestrian.
+- The state of the art in sematic or instance segmentation today is achieved using complex architecture based on convolutional neural networks (will be discussed in chapter 14).
+- In this chapter, we will approach the (much simpler) color segmentation problem using k-means.
+- We will load an image about a ladybug.
+- This image is represented as a 3D array:
+    - The first dimension is the height.
+    - The second dimension is the width.
+    - The third dimension is the number of color channels, in this case red, green and blue (RGB).
+- In other words, for each pixel, there is a 3D vector containing the intensities of red, green, blue as unsigned 8-bit integers range from 0 to 255.
+- Some images may have fewer channels (e.g. greyscale images, which only have one), and some images may have more channels (e.g. images with an additional *alpha channel* for transparency, or satellite images, which often contains channels for additional light frequencies, like infrared).
+- You can experiment with various number of clusters in this small problem, as we did in the learning notebook.
+- When you use fewer than eight clusters, notice that the ladybug's flashy red color fails to get a cluster of its own: It gets merged with colors from the environment.
+This is because k-means prefers clusters of similar sizes.
+The ladybug is small - much smaller compared to the rest of the image - so even though its color is flashy, k-means fails to dedicate a cluster to it.